epage/epage.github.io/blog/dev/pr-style.md

 Go beyond your personal need and look through the thread with that lens, covering topics like
 - Use cases
 - Requirements derived from those use cases
-- Relevant requirements of the project that impact this issue
+- Relevant requirements of the project that impact this Issue
 - Relevant prior art from inside and outside of the project
 - Solutions and their trade offs